Which Statement About Childhood Obesity Is False?

 ❌ False.

-A person’s genetic makeup—passed down from their parents and ancestors—can strongly shape how their body functions.
-While surroundings and day-to-day habits matter, inherited traits often play a bigger role in determining how the body processes nutrients, converts food into energy, and responds to signals that indicate fullness or the need for fuel.
-These natural tendencies can influence metabolism, digestion, and appetite in ways that are unique to each individual.
+A person’s genetic makeup—passed down from parents and ancestors—can strongly shape how internal systems function.
+While surroundings and daily habits hold importance, inherited traits often carry greater influence in determining how nutrients are processed, food turns into energy, and signals of fullness or hunger arise.
+Such natural patterns can affect metabolism, digestion, and appetite in ways distinct to each individual.

 Certain uncommon conditions, such as Prader-Willi Syndrome, are directly linked to how the body regulates growth and appetite.
 However, even without those rare diagnoses, many people inherit characteristics that affect how efficiently their system burns calories, how nutrients are stored, and how cravings or fullness are interpreted.